In the Office of State Ethics this class is accountable for directing the staff and operations of the Legal Division.

 Three (3) years of experience in the practice of law.

-Must be admitted to practice law in the State of Connecticut or be lawfully engaged in the practice of law as a principal means of livelihood for five out of the last seven years in a reciprocal jurisdiction in accordance with Section 2-13 of the Connecticut Practice Book and obtain membership in the Connecticut Bar within six months of appointment.
+Incumbents in this class must be admitted to practice law in the State of Connecticut or be lawfully engaged in the practice of law as a principal means of livelihood for five out of the last seven years in a reciprocal jurisdiction in accordance with Section 2-13 of the Connecticut Practice Book and obtain membership in the Connecticut Bar within six months of appointment.

 Appointed by the Executive Director Office of State Ethics in accordance with the provisions of Section 1-81 of the Connecticut General Statutes as amended by Public Act 05-183.